Jankoekenpan/ProgramVerifier/Readme.md

 - Z3 Java API.
 The Z3 API is used to generate the Z3 code.
 The verifier works by checking using the API, instead of generating a SMT file and using z3 after that.
 A limitation of this approach is that the assertions inside of a push/pop block cannot be accesed after a pop.
 This means that the full SMT code can't be printed after a run.
 - ANTLR.
 This is a parser-generator used for the parsing of the language.
 It gets a grammar file as input, and generates Java code that parses the input files.
 - JUnit.
 This is a unit testing framework that we've used to ensure that all verification features continued to work during development.
-ALl unit tests are run when the code is built.
+All unit tests are run when the code is built.

 # Language Specification